ramikhaldi/AgentMe/README.md

 🚀 **Empower Your AI Assistant with Custom Logic and Action Execution!** 🚀

-AgentMe is an **agentic AI** solution that enables you to **command your local AI Agent to execute predefined actions** using a simple Python interface.
+AgentMe is an agentic AI solution that enables you to **command your local AI Agent to execute predefined actions using a usual discussion with your chatbot**.
 Unlike traditional chatbot solutions, AgentMe provides seamless **privacy-focused** interactions—your queries and executions remain within your environment, ensuring **maximum privacy and security**.

 ### 🛡️ **Run Local AI on Your Machine with Full Control**